baller01/deep-learning-challenge/README.md

 5. The preprocessed data is split into training and testing datasets.

-6. A StandardScaler instance is created to scale the data.
+6. A **StandardScaler** instance is created to scale the data.

-7. The deep learning model is defined using tf.keras.models.Sequential.
+7. The deep learning model is defined using **tf.keras.models.Sequential**.
 It consists of two hidden layers with 9 and 18 nodes, respectively, and an output layer with a single node and sigmoid activation.

 8. The model is compiled with binary cross-entropy loss and the Adam optimizer.
 It is then trained using the training dataset for 50 epochs.